deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13458/index.md

 > </details>

-> Table 3 presents the evaluation results of various models on the MEDINST32 benchmark, highlighting the performance of different models across various difficulty levels of tasks.
+> Table 3 presents the evaluation results of different LLMs on MEDINST32, a benchmark dataset of 32 biomedical tasks with varying difficulty levels, comparing their performance with and without fine-tuning on the MEDINST dataset.

 {{< table-caption >}}